triggermesh/docs/docs/observability/observability-metrics.md

 ![Prometheus scrape targets](../assets/guides/observability/metrics_scrape_targets.png)

+!!! warning If you installed Prometheus using the Operator

+    If you used the operator to install Prometheus, then it is possible that Prometheus was configured to use a label selector for pod monitors, with something similar to what is shown below:

+    ```yaml
+    Pod Monitor Selector:
+      Match Labels:
+        Release: kube-prometheus-stack
+    ```

+     If you create a pod monitor that doesn't have those labels, then Prometheus will not pick it up.

+     You can either reconfigure the selector installed by Prometheus, or you can update your pod monitor to include the new label:

+    ```yaml
+    release=kube-prometheus-stack
+    ```

 ### Visualizing Metrics in a Grafana Dashboard

 By combining the visualization power of Grafana with the [query language][promql] of Prometheus, we are able to analyze